JP1 Device Lookup Tool Overview

 Access Method:

 With each search you'll find a column called Access Method.
-If n/a is in the column, it indicates that the device code is not found in the target remote.
-Otherwise it will specify the prefix digit for 5 digit remotes, the prefix letter for slingbox, the associated device key for the typical remote, or the selectable device type for LCD remotes.
+If n/a is in the column, it indicates that the setup code is not found in the target remote.
+The access method is paired with the 4-digit setup code to find the correct 4 digit setup code.
+There may be up to 4 different setup codes in your remote, that have the same 4 digit identifier but will have different access methods.
+If the setup code is a resident code, the access method column might specify the prefix digit for 5 digit remotes, the prefix letter for slingbox, the associated device key for the typical remote, or the selectable device type for LCD remotes.

 Sample access methods